 What is the essence of a pyramid in the hierarchy’s arrangement?

-- The pyramid was the chosen model for this theory by Maslow himself because of his desire to create an ideal structure for man to follow in pursuing his purpose.
+- The pyramid was the chosen model for this theory by Maslow because of his desire to create an ideal structure for man to follow in pursuing his purpose.
 It is brilliant in many ways, where it serves as a reminder to all that prioritization is key.

-- In this regard, a nursing care plan is guided into formulating radical interventions following a logical sequence of attending to needs through the Maslow’s model.
+- In this regard, a nursing care plan is guided into formulating radical interventions following a logical sequence of attending to needs through Maslow’s model.
 While considering a patient’s plan of treatments as a whole, pieces of how to reach such an overall wellness goal were strongly mandated in full awareness of how each contributes to the implementation.

 The shapes and directions the pyramid represents.

-- The base lends support, and the summit represents upward direction and definition in parallel with the motives of self-actualization.
+- The base lends support, and the summit represents the upward direction and definition in parallel with the motives of self-actualization.